infinum/frontend-handbook/React/Project structure.md

 #### Shared *Feature* based domains

 We can refer to them as **_molecules_**.
 They are more specific components built out of **_atoms_** (core components).
 They are shared components that encapsulate some specific feature of an app.

+Component name is always composed out of two parts `Context` + `Domain`, for example `ArticlesPanel` where `Articles` is context and `Panel` is domain.

 Here are some examples of feature domain names:
 <table>